Back to all articles

 Source: The beauty of Why

-• The problem: Using a countdown timer that doesn't actually correspond to a real deadline.
+• The mistake: A countdown that doesn't correspond to anything real.

 3. Inconsistency

-• The problem: Telling a user a product is "Sold Out" on the search page, but allowing them to add it to the cart on the product page.
+• The mistake: Saying "Sold out" on the homepage but allowing checkout on the product page.

 Booking.com